Law Library Maps

 are located in several locations throughout the library.
 See the rooms

 page for more details on rooms and reservations.
-(Law faculty, law staff, officially recognized law school student organizations, and law students using reserved audiovisual equipment for a class assignment may make reservations.)
+(Law faculty, law staff, officially recognized law school student organizations, and law students needing a room for a class assignment requiring them to create a videorecording may make reservations.)

 The first floor